-Students are invited to continue into our Early Stage 1 (Extended Day) class the year they turn 5 before the 1st August.
+Students are invited to continue into our Early Stage 1 (Kindergarten) class the year they turn 5 before the 1st August.
 From here children transfer to a Montessori Primary school or move into local public or private schools.
-There are no entrance exams into either the pre-school or the ES1 (Extended Day) class.
+There are no entrance exams into either the pre-school or the ES1 (Kindergarten) class.
 Enrolment requirements are as per our Enrolment Policy.

 Parents have the opportunity to enroll their child for 3 years at Montessori.
-If the age of the child allows, children attend Extended Day (ES1) then move into Year 1 at another school.
-Some children may go into Kindergarten after our ES1 program.
-This enables a younger child to benefit from an additional year of schooling to increase their confidence.
+If the age of the child allows, children attend the Kindergarten group then move into Year 1 at the next school.